gopfsrisk/00000000_repo_conventions/README.md

 Local projects can be "pushed" to GitHub via GitHub's drag and drop or file upload capabilities or via the terminal.

-For our purposes, we need only use very basic terminal commands which can be found [here] (https://www.tutsmake.com/upload-project-files-on-github-using-command-line/).
+For our purposes, we need only use very basic terminal commands which can be found [here](https://www.tutsmake.com/upload-project-files-on-github-using-command-line/).